Space Academy: Journey to Titan | Algebra Studio™

 Standards by Session

-Journey to Titan covers ratio, unit rate, percent, and proportional reasoning standards already in your grade 6 scope.
-It supplements any core curriculum and gives students a chance to apply the math you're already teaching.
+Journey to Titan covers ratio, unit rate, percent, and proportional reasoning standards in the grade 6 scope.
+It doesn't replace your core instruction on these topics.
+It gives students a place to apply what you're already teaching, using physical materials and collaborative problem-solving.

 #What Students DoStandards